9WHO MAY PARTICIPATE ?

 RULES OF THE TOURNAMENT

-The tournament is played under all applicable FIBA or French Basktball Federation rules.
-Specific rules can be found in our website in the Official Rules tab.
-The games are played with official referees from various countries.
+The tournament is played under all applicable FIBA or French Basketball Federation rules.
+Specific rules can be found on our website in the Official Rules tab.
+The games are played with official referees from various countries

 CONDITIONS OF PARTICIPATION

-In order to fulfil the conditions of participation, each player must show his/her F.I.B.A licence of the ongoing season.
-In case of failure to present the licence, the player will have to present an ongoing (less than 18 months) medical certificate clearance for football, an official identity document as well as a parental authorization – if the player is a miner (or visa for countries out of the EU).
+In order to fulfill the conditions of participation, each player must show his/her F.I.B.A license of the ongoing season.
+In case of failure to present the license, the player will have to present an ongoing (less than 18 months) medical certificate clearance for football, an official identity document as well as a parental authorization – if the player is a minor of age (or visa for countries out of the EU).

-Before the first game, the organization staff will proceed to a visual control of the age of each participant, who will receive a colored bracelet according to his/her age category.
-The central referee will proceed to a visual control of the colored bracelets of both teams before the game’s kick off.
+Before the first game, the organization staff will proceed to a visual control of the age of each participant.
 Teams will have to fill a game sheet before each game’s kick off, which they will sign before and after the game.
 An annex for the “objections” will be available on the score table before, during or after the game.
 No exemption on the ages will be authorized, unless extraordinary decision taken by the organizational committee.
-Any player who does not present his/her bracelet or refuses to submit to the visual control of the identities or control of the equipment will be denied to enter the game.
+Any player who refuses to submit to the visual control of the identities or control of the equipment will be denied to enter the game.

 Clubs are required to play the official games under the colors which have been previously designated during the registration on the Paris World Games official website.
 Team members must be uniformly dressed with colors of their respective clubs: jersey, short and socks.
-The jersey numbers must correspond to the ones previously indicated on the game sheet.
-Goal keepers must wear bright color, other than their teammates’ color, opponents’ color or referees’ color.
-In the case where a player does not wear the same color as his/her teammates, the player will be denied the entry on the game.
-In the case where 2 opponent teams wear similar colors or colors likely to cause confusion, the first club appearing on the announcement of the game is required to wear jerseys with colors other than the opponents’ colors.
-Shin pads are compulsory for all the players.
-This obligation is required for the security of the players and a team cannot lose a game if this obligation is not fulfilled by one or several player(s) of the team following a claim filled in the “objections” annex.
-Furthermore, it is stated that the participation of a player without his/her shin pads is placed under the responsibility of the head of the team concerned and the player cannot be denied the entry on the game.
-Substitute players must be differentiated from titular players by wearing a chasuble with a color different from the titular’s jerseys.
-One or several tie(s) in the ranking points for teams in the same group.
+The jersey numbers must correspond to the ones previously indicated on the game sheet game.
+In the case of 2 opponent teams wearing similar colors or colors likely to cause confusion, the first club appearing on the announcement of the game is required to wear jerseys with colors other than the opponents’ colors.

 EQUALITY OF MULTIPLE TEAMS WITHIN A GROUP